weinholt/akku/README.md

    the package index).
  - Run `akku install <pkg>` to install a named package.
 This also installs the code in your current directory into `.akku`.
-If you add local source files you'll need to rerun `akku install`.
+If you add new source code files you'll need to rerun `akku install`.
  - Run `.akku/env` to get a shell in an environment that uses the programs and libraries in `.akku`.